jefferyokpala/MySQL-Project-Bank-Customer-Churn/README.md

 ## Overview

-SQL-based data cleaning and analysis of the dataset of a bank detailing their customer churn using MySQL Workbench
+SQL-based data cleaning and analysis of a bank's customer churn dataset

 ## Business Task